Berkeley-Large-RAG/RAG-DS-Serve/docs/index.md

 ### Datastore
 Prior work showed that retrieval over large pre‑training corpora can improve RAG accuracy (see <a href="https://arxiv.org/abs/2112.04426" target="_blank">RETRO</a>, <a href="https://arxiv.org/abs/2407.12854" target="_blank">MassiveDS</a>, <a href="https://arxiv.org/abs/2507.01297" target="_blank">CompactDS</a>, <a href="https://arxiv.org/abs/2005.11401" target="_blank">RAG</a>, <a href="https://arxiv.org/abs/2002.08909" target="_blank">REALM</a>); however, accessible frameworks with modest resources have been lacking.
 DS SERVE is built on CompactDS, a 380‑billion‑word corpus (~2B vectors) spanning web crawl data, Wikipedia, research papers, and more.

 This represents a significantly larger datastore than most prior work, and to the best of our knowledge is the largest pretraining dataset that users can access in open source for free.
-Typical evaluations run at much smaller scales (often ≤ tens of millions of vectors), e.g., <a href="https://microsoft.github.io/msmarco/" target="_blank">MS&nbsp;MARCO</a>, <a href="https://ai.google.com/research/NaturalQuestions" target="_blank">Natural Questions</a>, and <a href="https://hotpotqa.github.io/" target="_blank">HotpotQA</a>, as well as consolidated leaderboards such as <a href="https://arxiv.org/abs/2104.08663" target="_blank">BEIR</a>.
+Typical evaluations run at much smaller scales (often ≤ tens of millions of vectors), e.g., <a href="https://microsoft.github.io/msmarco/" target="_blank">MS&nbsp;MARCO</a>, and <a href="https://dumps.wikimedia.org/" target="_blank">Wikipedia</a>, as well as consolidated leaderboards such as <a href="https://arxiv.org/abs/2104.08663" target="_blank">BEIR</a>.
 Even advanced commercial vector databases commonly impose per‑namespace/index limits well below the billion‑vector regime; see pricing/capacity notes for <a href="https://turbopuffer.com/pricing?namespaces=1&namespace=0&docs=1000000000&doc=7&writes=0&write=0" target="_blank">Turbopuffer</a>.

 ### Scalable and efficient search